 The Tragic Real-Life Story Of Shannen Doherty

-Consistently a hugely popular star of dramatic TV shows in the 1980s, 1990s, and 2000s, Shannen Doherty might be better known for the sad, scandalous, and traumatic events that have characterized her personal, off-screen life.
+Consistently a hugely popular star of dramatic TV shows in the 1980s, 1990s, and 2000s, Shannen Doherty might be better known for the sad, scandalous, and traumatic events that characterized her personal, off-screen life.
 A child actor on '80s staples like "Little House on the Prairie" and "Our House," Doherty became one of the iconic stars of her generation, as Brenda Walsh on Fox's '90s smash hit teen soap "Beverly Hills, 90210," and then as powerful witch Prue Halliwell on the supernatural saga "Charmed."
 Doherty's purportedly difficult personality played a part in early, abrupt, and controversial exits from both long-running series.

 Abuse and drugs characterized her first serious relationship

-In 1989, and just after successful turns in series like "Our House" and "Little House on the Prairie" and movies including "Heathers" and "Girls Just Want to Have Fun," Shannen Doherty turned 18 years old.
+In 1989, and just after successful turns in series like "Our House" and "Little House on the Prairie," as well as movies including "Heathers" and "Girls Just Want to Have Fun," Shannen Doherty turned 18 years old.
 Upon that milestone, she moved out of her family's home in Los Angeles — where they'd relocated when Doherty was a child, to further her acting career — and into a place with a much older boyfriend.
 The unidentified man told the actor his age was 28, when in fact he was 31.
 That partner was also a heavy user of drugs and alcohol.
 "And I tried drugs and drinking," Doherty told People.
 "I was drinking up a storm.
 Cocaine was something that I tried and didn't really like.
 It was more the lifestyle I was into."

 After about six months of nightly partying at clubs and ingesting illicit and illegal substances, Doherty's partner violently lashed out at her.
 "I just remember one slap across the lace and I was out of there."
 Doherty placed a phone call to her family from a store across the street from her home and then moved back in with her parents.